r-schouten/portofolio/_posts/2021-6-1-debugflow.md

 -    outputs to communicate back
 -    custom nodes

 And so on, to make that possible in a user interface the application works with flow programming, where each of that function is a node.
-The goal to make it possible to change the flow real time with backwards updates.
+The goal to make it possible to change the flow real time with backward updates.

-The application is writen in C++ using the Qt framework.
+The application is written in C++ using the Qt framework.

 It will take some time before the first stable version will be released.